oscargao98/4180_Final_Project/README.md

 ## Source Code
 All source code is included in this repository.
 Run it by importing the repository into the MBed Cloud Compiler.

-(Note: Make sure to import the code for MBed1 and Mbed2 separately.)
+(Note: Make sure to import 1_garden for MBed1 and 2_garden for Mbed2, respectively.)

-Main.ccp for Mbed1
+main.ccp for Mbed1

 ```cpp
 #include "mbed.h"